2022 Super League season: Top 10 attendances

-Updated to matches played on 3 September 2022 – Round 27

 Rule changes

 The Rugby Football League (RFL) approved three rules changes for 2022.
 On 20 January 2022, The RFL confirmed that scrums will return to all competitions, including the Championship and League 1, having been suspended as part of the game's COVID-19 response in 2020 and 2021.
 Scrums are only being reintroduced for errors (knock-on, forward pass or accidental offside) in the first four tackles of a set.
 Other cases, where previously a scrum would have been awarded, for example - ball into touch on the full, ball kicked or passed into touch, incorrect play the ball; will result in a handover.

 The ball steal law will revert to the 2020 rule where the ball can only be stolen in a one-on-one tackle and not during a multi-person tackle where the additional tacklers have peeled off the tackle before the steal.
 Finally, injured players will be required to leave the pitch for treatment, if possible, following complaints that stoppages for injury spoil the speed and flow of the game.